-"One of the things that Sen. Latvala did was to stop some of the worst legislation that tried that to pre-empt local control," Welch said, referring to state laws that inhibit self-rule on an assortment of issues, ranging from guns, the minimum wage and taxes.
+"One of the things that Senator Latvala did was to stop some of the worst legislation that tried that to preempt local control," Welch said, referring to state laws that inhibit self-rule on an assortment of issues, ranging from guns, the minimum wage and taxes.

 As of last year's general election, the district leaned red with nearly 20,000 more registered Republicans than Democrats.
 About 70 percent of its 322,601 registered voters live in Pinellas County.

-Former Clearwater City Council member and four-term state Rep. Ed Hooper, a Republican, has announced his intention to run.
+Former Clearwater city council member and four-term State Representative Ed Hooper, a Republican, has announced his intention to run.
 Democrat Bernie Fensterwald of Dunedin has also said he'll run.
 So far, Hooper has a sizable fundraising lead, having raised nearly $360,000 and spending only about $31,000.